 Homeowners and real estate investors both know the added value of updated light fixtures.
 New fixtures can cost hundreds of dollars.
-Cost-conscious property owners can often save money by upgrading their light fixtures instead of replacing them; follow these easy tips for inexpensive light-fixture makeovers.
+Cost-conscious property owners can often save money by upgrading their light fixtures with paint instead of replacing them; follow these easy tips for an inexpensive light-fixture makeover.

 Remove the Light Fixture